leanprover-community/con-nf/README.md

 of the main ingredients in the repository.
 This blueprint is developed in sync with the Lean formalization, and will hence see frequent updates during the length of the project.
+More information on building the blueprint locally is given below.

 ### Getting the project